John Rose (Tennessee politician): 2020

-Notable acts in office
+2022

+Rose won a third term with 66.3% of the vote, defeating Democratic nominee Randal Cooper.

+Tenure

 In May 2019, Rose blocked a vote during a pro forma session of Congress on a $19.1-billion relief bill intended to deliver aid to areas of the U.S. affected by natural disasters the previous year.
 He cited the national deficit and the vote being held during a Congressional break as reasons for his objection.

 In December 2020, Rose was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
 In January 2021, Rose was one of 147 Republicans in Congress and 139 in the House to vote to object to the certification of the results of the election.

 In June 2021, Rose was one of 21 House Republicans to vote against a resolution to give the Congressional Gold Medal to the United States Capitol Police officers who were on duty during the 2021 United States Capitol attack.
 He said it was too soon to award the medals and there was not yet enough information about the events on January 6.
+As a result, the Republican Accountability Project gave him a score of F.

 In 2022, Rose was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2021, an antitrust package that would crack down on corporations for anti-competitive behavior.

+Rose was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

+In October 2024, The Tennessee Journal reported that Rose would announce a 2026 campaign for governor of Tennessee shortly after the 2024 general election.
+He officially announced his candidacy on March 20, 2025 at an event in Wilson County.